Veronica (2017) - Review

 Plot & Thoughts

 Veronica is an angsty teenage girl in Spain with an interest in the occult.
 She acts as a surrogate mother to her 3 younger siblings while their actual mother is at work, 20 hours a day.
-Her father died some years back and she's been having to live the unfulfilling life of permanent babysitter ever since.
+Her father died some years back and she's been having to live the unfulfilling life of a permanent babysitter ever since.
 Suddenly, she starts having nightmares, her siblings are getting hurt in mysterious ways, and she keeps seeing figures in the dark that might be haunting her.
 How could this have suddenly happened?
-With a Ouija board, of course!
+With an Ouija board, of course!

-I've never played with a Ouija board, but having watched enough terrible movies that use it as the core cause for a character's ultimate demise, I feel familiar enough to know what you should and should not do with it.
+I've never played with an Ouija board, but having watched enough terrible movies that use it as the core cause for a character's ultimate demise, I feel familiar enough to know what you should and should not do with it.
 First, don't use one.
 Second, if you do use one, always remember to say "goodbye" to whomever you think you're talking to, because, apparently, that's like leaving the front door open for some evil spirit to come in and track dirt all over your home.
-Every one of these Ouija board movies I have seen has always led to the same sort of premise: someone plays with it, asks a few questions, then neglects to say "goodbye."
+Every one of these Ouija board movies I have seen has always led to the same sort of premise: someone plays with it, asks a few questions, and then neglects to say "goodbye."
 Veronica is no different as the titular character makes the same mistake with her disloyal high school friends in the unsupervised basement of their school, where a creepy blind nun occasionally comes to smoke.
-The girls are unwittingly playing with the board during a solar eclipse, Veronica tries to talk to her dead dad, they get distracted, she fails to say "adios" and then some Exorcist crap starts happening to her.
+The girls are unwittingly playing with the board during a solar eclipse, Veronica tries to talk to her dead dad, but they get distracted, she fails to say "adios" and then some Exorcist crap starts happening to her.

 Again, this all doesn't make Veronica a bad movie, just an uninspired and unoriginal one.
-It's all very stale and formulaic, down to the ever essential harbinger of doom character (the blind nun) who has to inform Veronica how totally screwed she is.
+It's all very stale and formulaic, down to the ever-essential harbinger of doom character (the blind nun) who has to inform Veronica how totally screwed she is.
 Its twists are all pretty well-telegraphed, so there's no real surprise to be had.
 The moments that are the most horrific are just nightmares that you have to expect in a movie like this.
 The best moments are when everything goes quiet and you can start looking for the ominous shadow standing in the background, or in the blurry reflection of a television.
 Veronica does well when it's just trying to be creepy in a quiet and subtle way, as that seems to be the filmmakers' strength in the genre.

 4-20-2018-6-55-27-PM-1024x576.jpg